cal-itp/data-analyses/bus_service_increase/README.md

 Bus riders would not accept such a high discrepancy for travel time.
 Therefore, a new metric, `bus_difference` is calculated, showing the difference, in minutes, between bus and car travel time for that bus trip.

 The `bus_multiplier` metric is then paired with a `bus_difference` metric.
-At least 50% of the bus route's trips must be within this `bus_difference` threshold.
-For a short route, at least 50% of the bus route's trips cannot take longer than an additional 20 min compared to a car.
+All of the bus route's trips must be within this `bus_difference` threshold.
+For a short route, all of the bus route's trips cannot take longer than an additional 20 min compared to a car.
 These thresholds are used to show an operator its most viable competitive routes, and up to 15 routes are recommended for each route group.

 * Short (< 1 hr): +20 min for bus
 * Medium (1-1.5 hrs): +30 min
 * Long (> 1.5 hrs): +40 min

-**Viable competitive routes**: competitive routes where at least 75% of the trips take no longer than 2x a car *and* 50% of the trips take no longer than an additional 20, 30, or 40 min cut-off time (depending on route length).
+**Viable competitive routes**: competitive routes where at least 75% of the trips take no longer than 2x a car *and* 100% of the trips take no longer than an additional 20, 30, or 40 min cut-off time (depending on route length).

 ### Notes